bbandhu/react-portfolio-evolution/README.md

 * About page
 * Portfolio page- Recent Projects section with clickable project links
 * Contact page - Send Message is in progress
+* Resume page - Send Message is in progress
 * GitHub and LinkedIn clikable links on navbar/sidebar